mollyincali/salaries-and-standards/README.md

 2019 statewide testing results and teacher salary for California

 **High-level description:**
 - Explore statewide testing results from 2019 for students in grades 3 - 11 and teacher salary in California.
-I would like to see if a teacher's salary has an impact on statewide testing results.
+My wondering is if there is a relationship between teacher salary and the percentage of students who score proficient or higher.

 - If time allows, I would like to also bring in healthy kid survey results to see if those districts with the highest percentage of students meeting standards, and well-paid teachers have students who feel connected to the school.